Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic

 \subsection{Competition and prey-switching}

 The inclusion of two competing herbivores without external subsidization in the competition model, where $n=2$ and $S=0$ (Eq. \ref{eq:3d}), enriches the potential dynamics of the system, which vary with the relative body sizes of species as well as the flow of biomass between them.
 This motif comprises a predator with body size $M_P$, the predator's primary herbivore prey with population density $H_1$ and mass $M_{H_1}={\rm E}\{M_H|M_P\}$, a secondary herbivore prey with population density $H_2$ and mass $M_{H_2} = \phi M_{H_1}$, and the basal resource with density $R$.
 We note that the primary herbivore prey always has a body size following the expected prey size for a given predator mass, while the secondary prey can vary with $\phi$.
 When $\phi<1$, the secondary prey is smaller than the primary prey; when $\phi>1$, the secondary prey is larger.
-We note that $w_1$ is the proportion of predator growth from its primary prey, such that $w_2 = (1-w_1)$ reflects its reliance on the secondary prey; $w_1 \gg 0.5$ means that the predator is a specialist on its primary prey, $w_1\ll0.5$ means the predator is a specialist on its secondary prey, whereas $w_1 \approx 0.5$ corresponds to predator generality.
-Because of its status as primary prey, we may generally assume that its proportional contribution to the predator's growth will be higher, such that $w_1>0.5$, though we show results for the full range.
+We note that $w_1$ is the proportion of predator growth from its primary prey, such that $w_2 = (1-w_1)$ reflects its reliance on the secondary prey; $w_1 \gg 0.5$ means that the predator is a specialist on its primary prey, $w_1\ll0.5$ means that the predator is a specialist on its secondary prey, whereas $w_1 \approx 0.5$ corresponds to predator generality.
+Because of its status as primary prey, we may generally assume that $w_1>0.5$, though we show results for the full range.